-SCA Fully satisfactory (FS) Satisfactory (SA) Below expectations (BE) Unacceptable (UA) Mitigating factor Aggravating factor Grade Explanation/ justification Radiation Radiation doses are Increased dose Exposure to a worker in Exposures to multiple protection equal to or less than the norm for the below reportable limits. excess of regulatory limits. workers in excess of regulatory limits. sector.
+SCA Fully satisfactory (FS) Satisfactory(SA) Below expectations (BE) Unacceptable (UA) Mitigating factor Aggravating factor Grade Explanation/ justification Radiation Radiation doses are Increased dose Exposure to a worker in Exposures to multiple protection equal to or less than below reportable excess of regulatory workers in excess of the normfor the limits. limits. regulatory limits. sector.
 Contamination An incident that would Widespread Contamination, if that could affect a result in a licensee contamination to several applicable, did not worker. exceeding action level persons or within a affect a worker. limits (see section 6 of place. the Radiation Protection Regulations).
-Limited contamination that could affect a few D 1 1 persons or limited area.
-Physical No significant Reduced Compromise to barriers Compromise to barriers design weaknesses in any element of the redundancy that is where defence in depth would be considered where defence in depth would be considered not likely to reduced; however, facility design. prevent a safety- related reduced, nowever, redundancy remains. inadequate.
-Compromise to safety system from Compromise to safety due to a situation that meeting its design due to a situation that was not previously intent. was not previously evaluated and is believed intoitt. evaluated and is to be probable. believed to be probable.
-L Operating No significant Partial failure to Failure to conduct Widespread performance lapses in conduct of conduct licensed licensed activities in systemic failure to ensure licensed activities activities in accordance with one or licensed activities in accordance with accordance with more licensee conducted according to licensee procedures one licensee procedures and licensee procedures and or processes. procedure or processes. processes. processes.
+Limited contamination that could affect a few persons or limited area.
+Physical No significant Reduced Compromise to barriers Compromise to barriers design weaknesses in any redundancy that is where defence in depth where defence in depth element of the not likely to would be considered would be considered facility design. prevent a safety- reduced; however, inadequate. related redundancy remains.
+Compromise to safety systemfrom Compromise to safety due to a situation that meeting its design due to a situation that was not previously intent. was not previously evaluated and is believed evaluated and is to be probable.
+Onenting N De believed to be probable.
+W/ deserves a d Operating No significant Partial failure to conduct licensed Failure to conduct licensed activities in Widespread systemic failure to ensure performance lapses in conduct of licensed activities licensed activities in accordance with activities in accordance with accordance with one or more licensee one licensee conducted according to licensee procedures procedure or procedures and licensee procedures and or processes. procedure or processes. processes. processes. processes.